TGM-Oldenburg/TVOLAP/README.md

 ``processExample.cpp`` stores a processing example of the convolution process by writing the resulting test signal to a .wav file, so that it can be easily loaded into MATLAB / Audacity a.s.o. for visualization purposes.
 This example is licensed under the LGPLv3 (see ``COPYING.LESSER.txt`` for a copy of the license).

-``QtExample.cpp`` with its GUI class ``QtMainwindow.cpp`` / ``QtMainwindow.h`` directly visualizes a processing example by plotting the results via Qt and qcustomplot.
-This example is licensed under the GPLv3 (see ``COPYING.txt`` for a copy of the license).

 Please have a look at the example codes to get an idea on how to use the TVOLAP class.
-Project configuring is done via CMake, there is a confiogure variable ``BUILD_QT_EXAMPLE`` which toggles the examples that will be build.
-Set it via the cmake GUI or command line option (-DBUILD_QT_EXQTAMPLE = ON / OFF) while configuring.
+C++ Project configuration is done via CMake.
+Project configuration is tested for Visual Studio 14 and Eclipse Neon with GNU / MinGW / MSVC compilers under Windows and Ubuntu.
+Other setups (like Debian / OSX) might work as well, but were not tested yet.

 Build
 -----

-Run Cmake without errors and build with your favourite compiler.
-For building the Qt example, run Cmake with -DBUILD_QT_EXAMPLE=ON, or toggle the option in the Cmake GUI if you use it.
+Run CMake without any errors and build the library and test binary with your favourite compiler.

-Tested setups:
+Tested development toolchains:

-- Windows 7, 8 and 10 with MinGW-w64-i686 (32Bit), MinGW-w64-x86_64 (64Bit) compiler
+- Windows 7, 8 and 10 with MinGW-w64-i686 (32Bit), MinGW-w64-x86_64 (64Bit) 6.3.0 compiler via Eclipse Neon, and MSVC (32+64Bit) compiler via Visual Studio 14.
-- Linux Ubuntu 16.04, Debian 8.7 with GCC
+- Linux Ubuntu 16.04, Debian 8.7 with GCC via Eclipse Neon

 on x86-32 (Win32) and x86-64 processor architecture.

-Output of the build is a shared library libTVOLAP and the test executable(s).
+Output of the build is a shared library libTVOLAP and the test executable testTVOLAP.

 Functionality
 ------------

 The examples show a processing of the TVOLAP-class.
-A square wave is convolved with an inverse, delayed, decayed sine as impulse response.
-The Qt example additionally visualizes the results in a plot.
-The MATLAB-example ``testTVOLAP.m`` shows the same signal processing results.
+8Channel White noise is convolved with power complementary, switching bandpass filters, designed in frequency domain.
+The output is written to a .wav file, so you can easily visualize and/or play it.
+The Octave/MATLAB, as well as the Python example ``testTVOLAP.m`` / ``testTVOLAP.py`` in their subdirectories generate the same signal processing results.

 If you like to use the TVOLAP class in a published project, you have two options: